-Explanation of Benefits (EOB) go to enrollees in Medicare AdvantageMedicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+Explanation of Benefits (EOB) go to enrollees in Medicare AdvantageMedicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). and Medicare Prescription Drug Plan (Part D)Medicare Prescription Drug Plan (Part D) is prescription drug coverage for people enrolled in Medicare.
 Part D is optional and is offered by private insurance companies.

 EOBs show the claims and charges applied to your policy the previous month